 Before we even talk about price, the phone on its own is rock solid.
 The polymer back features a wonderful texture that looks great, and that's paired with a diecast metal chassis to keep the package nice and sturdy.
 On the front of the Nokia 2.4 is a 6.5-inch HD+ display with a 5MP selfie camera, and the back housing dual 13MP + 2MP camera sensors.

-Other specs of the Nokia 2.4 include a MediaTek processor, 2GB of RAM, 32GB of expandable storage, and a very generous 4,500 mAh battery.
-The processor and RAM combination is one of the weaker ones on this list, but when you're spending this little money, that's to be expected.
+Other specs featured in the Nokia 2.4 include a MediaTek processor, 2GB of RAM, 32GB of expandable storage, and a very generous 4,500 mAh battery.
+The processor and RAM combination is one of the weaker ones on this list, but that's to be expected when you're spending this little money.
 It's also worth pointing out that the Nokia 2.4 only works with GSM carriers, such as AT&T and T-Mobile.
-If you rely on Verizon, this isn't for you.
+So if you rely on Verizon, this isn't for you.

 Rounding out the Nokia 2.4 is the fact that it's part of the Android One program.
 This means it's guaranteed to get software updates through January 2022 and security patches through January 2023.
 It's a similar guarantee offered by the Pixel 4a, but at a much lower price.